matharotheelf/innovationartsbackend/README.md

 ## Description

-This app allows the user to create an API.
+This app allows the user to post to and view an API.
 It has the following features:
-* Users can upload a JSON string to S3 using a POST request
+* Users can upload a JSON body input to S3 using a POST request.
-* Users can view this JSON string from S2 using a GET request.
+* Users can access this JSON body input from S3 using a GET request.

 ## Tech Stack